 Pay out of pocket

-If you’re unable to win the appeal, you must pay 100% of the costs out-of-pocket for all drugs considered “off-formulary.”
+If you’re unable to win the appeal, you must pay 100% of the costs out-of-pocket for all drugs considered “non-formulary.”
 Paying for these uncovered medications does not count towards your plan deductible or annual out-of-pocket max.